mre/endler.dev/content/2024/how-to-ask-good-questions/index.md

 - Q: How do you feel after the diagnosis?
 A: I'm scared.
 I don't know what to do.
 But I'm glad you asked.

 The truth is hidden in plain sight.
-If noone dares to ask, these questions stay unanswered.
+If no one dares to ask, these questions stay unanswered.
 The trick is to accept the answer for what it is.
 Don't be mad or angry at people who honestly answer your question.
 Be mad or angry for not asking sooner.